 For some of us, flying is our favorite part of traveling: our ambition rises, we get a little anxious, maybe eat too many snacks (guilty), and dream about our destination.
 As for the rest of us, flying can be a bit dreadful, especially if you’re booking on a budget airline: no leg room, restless legs, exhaustion, and a tasteless meal to top it all off.
-Whether you enjoy the messiness of flying or not, there are a handful of carry-on essentials that will maximize your flying experience and I am here to share all those with you today; including a couple of tips for these items and how to use them to their full potential (you won’t believe the Netflix hack I have under the entertainment section).
+Yikes.
+Yikes.
+Yikes.
+Whether you enjoy the messiness of flying or not, there are some carry-on essentials that will make your journey one-thousand times more enjoyable, and most of all, comfortable.

 Carry-On Bags I Love